nhuson/microservice-GRPC-Gin-Golang/README.md

 # microservice-GRPC-Gin-Golang
-The repository implement Gin gonic combined with GRPC to build architect microservice. each service is sidecar (private database, instance)
+The repository implement Gin gonic combined with GRPC to build architect microservice.
+Each service is a sidecar (private database, instance)

 ## Features
-Each service in backend communation by call grpc.
+ Per one service in backend communation via grpc.
-Gateway service is provider restful api to client connect data .
+Gateway service provide RESTful api to client get data .
 ![](https://outcrawl.com/static/7b089f424d0abd2c29eb2d51ed362550/3ea43/architecture.jpg)

 ## The element in one service: